xuxw98/DSPDet3D/README.md

 ## Demo
-You can try class-agnostic DSPDet3D on your own data (point clouds in .ply format).
+You can try our demo with class-agnostic DSPDet3D.
 Please download checkpoint from [HERE](https://cloud.tsinghua.edu.cn/f/96549c23580b478a9c64/?dl=1) and move it to `demo` folder.
 We provide two demo scenes from ScanNet and Matterport3D.
 You can download ([ScanNet](), [Matterport3D]()) and also put them into `demo` folder.
 Then run the following command for detection and visualization.